jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

     TypeError: show() got an unexpected keyword argument 'current_light'

-  because I called the ``show`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition only allows calls with 0 arguments
+  because the test called the ``show`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition only allows calls with 0 arguments

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen in ``test_traffic_light.py``